jaresty/migration-talks/cloudfoundry-silicon-valley-2017/brainstorm.md

 # Questions
 1. How complex is your environment, really?

+    Cloud Foundry is an extremely [complex workload](https://docs.cloudfoundry.org/concepts/images/cf_architecture_block.png).
+Pivotal fundamentally shifted how we deliver its integration from a release-centric model (think: binary) to a deployment (think: BOSH releases) model. (in the past, users would generate their deployment manifests using scripts included in the release; now, we ship just the manifest which pulls in external releases)

+    We used BOSH to migrate from one to the other.

     Start state: Two deployments (CF and Diego) with multiple instances of VM types across 2-3 access zones.

         - MySQL cluster (Gallera) ?